-GENERAL 2
+A) GENERAL 2

-FINANCIAL INSTITUTIONS 1
+B) CLASSIFICATION OF FINANCIAL INSTITUTIONS 2

-FINANCIAL ACCOUNTS
+C) FINANCIAL ACCOUNTS 6

-REPORTABLE ACCOUNTS
+D) REPORTABLE ACCOUNTS 16

-DUE DILIGENCE PROCEDURES 20
+E) DUE DILIGENCE PROCEDURES 20

-REPORTING OBLIGATIONS 33
+F) REPORTING OBLIGATIONS 33

-REGISTRATION REQUIREMENTS 3
+G) REGISTRATION REQUIREMENTS 38

-DATA TRANSMISSION AND SAFEGUARDS 38
+H) DATA TRANSMISSION AND SAFEGUARDS 45

+I) CRS MULTILATERAL COMPETENT AUTHORITY AGREEMENT (MCAA) 45

-PPENDIX - UPDATES TO IRAS FAQ ON THE COMMON REPORTING STANDARD 39
+APPENDIX - UPDATES TO IRAS FAQ ON THE COMMON REPORTING STANDARD 46

-The CRS set out in the Schedule to the Income Tax (International Tax Compliance Agreements) (Common Reporting Standard) Regulations 2016 ("The Schedule") contains some differences to the CRS set out in OECD's Standard for Automatic Exchange of Financial Account Information in Tax Matters ("AEOI Standard").
-Why is there a deviation between The Schedule and OECD's CRS?
+A) GENERAL A.1 Wider Approach The CRS set out in the Schedule to the Income Tax (International Tax Compliance Agreements) (Common Reporting Standard) Regulations 2016 ("CRS Regulations") contains some differences to the CRS set out in OECD's Standard for Automatic Exchange of Financial Account Information in Tax Matters ("AEOI Standard").
+Why is there a deviation between the Schedule and OECD's CRS?
 Singapore's CRS legislation requires and empowers all Reporting SGFIs to put in place the necessary procedures and systems to establish the tax residence(s) of all their Account Holders, instead of only for Account Holders that are tax residents of jurisdictions with which Singapore has a Competent Authority Agreement ("CAA") to exchange financial account information.
 This is known as the "Wider Approach".
 This approach is cost efficient for the industry since Reporting SGFIs would not need to repeatedly review the same accounts to re-establish whether the accounts are reportable each time Singapore enters into a new CAA.
-Reporting SGFIs will only need to transmit to IRAS the information relating to tax residents of Singapore's CAA partners, for IRAS to implement AEOI under the CRS.
-Accordingly, the CRS as set out in The Schedule is based on Annex 5 of OECD's AEOI Standard, which is modified to provide for the implementation of the Wider Approach.
+Reporting SGFIs will only need to provide to IRAS the information relating to tax residents of Singapore's CAA partners, for IRAS to implement AEOI under the CRS.
+Accordingly, the CRS as set out in Schedule to the CRS Regulations is based on Annex 5 of OECD's AEOI Standard , which is modified to provide for the implementation of the Wider Approach.
+Updated on: 15 Feb 2017 B) CLASSIFICATION OF FINANCIAL INSTITUTIONS B.1 When is a trust that is a Financial Institution considered to be resident in a Participating Jurisdiction?
+In general, a Financial Institution is resident in a Participating Jurisdiction if it is a resident for tax purposes in the jurisdiction.
+In the case of a trust that is a Financial Institution (irrespective of whether it is resident for tax purposes in a Participating Jurisdiction), the trust is considered to be a resident in a Participating Jurisdiction if one or more of its trustees are tax resident in such Participating Jurisdiction except if the trust reports all the information required to be reported to another Participating Jurisdiction because it is resident for tax purposes in such other Participating Jurisdiction.
+Please refer to the Commentary on Section VIII, paragraph 4 for more details.